| Title: | A General Framework for Combining Ecosystem Models |

 LeMans Sigma

-A 4x4 matrix
+A 4x4 matrix.

 A 4x4 covariance matrix quantifying the parameter uncertainty of LeMans